awslabs/voice-powered-analytics/README-Alexa.md

   (If you don't already have an account, you will be able to create a new one for free.)
   4. Once you have signed in, on the Alexa page, click the **"Alexa Skills Kit"** button, which is what we'll use to create our custom skill.
   ![](./media/images/Alexa_Lab_2.png)
   5. Select **"Add a new skill."** This will get you to the first page of your new Alexa skill.

+  **Note: These lab instructions reflect the old Alexa Skills console.
+If given the option, in the top right-hand corner of the screen, click "Your Alexa Console", then "Skills".
+This will bring you back to the traditional console experience**

   6. Fill out the **Skill Information screen**.
 You can accept any defaults.
 Make sure to review the tips we provide below the screenshot.
   ![](./media/images/Alexa_Lab_4.gif)
   <details>